-If team arrives before 7:00 AM then say something like:
+If team arrives before 8:15 AM then say something like:

 Great to see you.
 Unfortunately although we got the View-O-Scope working well enough for you to watch Prof. Chronos in 1986, the rest of the machine isn't yet able to send that strange series of numbers back to her.
 If you're up to it, you can help us with the final repairs.
-But you also look sort of tired, so you're welcome to rest till we have it fixed.
+But you also look sort of tired, so you're welcome to take a break and do whatever you want until we have it fixed.
+At our current rate we expect to have the machine fixed at 8:30am; at that point, if you're here, we'll send back those numbers and we can all watch the View-O-Scope.
+Here's a message from Doctor When about that.